liscannor/who-said-woof-quiz/README.md

 ### Imagery

 As the website is called Who said "WOOF", I wanted to use an image for the page background that was associated with the theme of dogs.

+### Sounds

+There is musical accompaniment through the gameplay:
+- start quiz - a short sound
+- correct answer - a short greeting sound
+- uncorrect answer - a short sound of failure
+- complete quiz - a song "Who let the dog out"

 ### Wireframes